C4ptainCrunch/thesis/source/index.rst

 Retrograde analysis
 -------------------

 Board games can mostly be divided into two separate categories.
-The first category consist of games where the number of pieces on the board increases over time, because players add pieces on the board during their turn.
+The first category consists of games where the number of pieces on the board increases over time, because players add pieces on the board during their turn.
 The state space increases over time: these are called *divergent games*.
 Examples of these games are Tick Tack Toe, Connect Four and Go.
 The second category consists of games where the number of pieces on the board decreases over time because players may capture pieces over time.
 Those are called *convergent games*.
 Games that belong to this category are Chess, Checkers, Backgammon and Awale :cite:`vandenherik2002`.

 For both divergent and convergent games, search algorithms can compute the game value for positions near the end of a game.
-However, for divergent games the number of endgame positions is so big that enumerating them all is computationally impossible (except for trivial games like Tic-Tac-Toe).
+However, for divergent games, the number of endgame positions is so big that enumerating them all is computationally impossible (except for trivial games like Tic-Tac-Toe).
 However, for convergent games, the number of positions near the end of the game is small.
-Usually small enough to traverse them all, and collect their game values in a database, a so called *endgame database*.
+Usually small enough to traverse them all, and collect their game values in a database, a so-called *endgame database*.

-*Retrograde Analysis* computes endgame databases by going backward from values of final positions towards the initial position :cite:`goot2001`.
+*Retrograde Analysis* computes endgame databases by going backwards from values of final positions towards the initial position :cite:`goot2001`.
 First, Retrograde Analysis identifies all final positions in which the game value is known.
 By making reverse moves from these final positions the game value of some non-final positions can be deduced.
 And by making reverse moves from these newly computed non-final positions, the game value of other non-final positions can be deduced.
 This can continue either by running of available memory or by having enumerated all the legal positions in the game.